mondoohq/xcode-notarize/README.md

+___This is an work of devbotsxyz, who's account is now removed from GitHub.
+We appreciate his contribution to the community!___

 # Xcode Notarize

 This action notarizes macOS applications or plug-ins.
 It does this by submitting your built `.app` (or non-app bundle) to Apple's notarization service.
 It will poll the notarization service until it times out of receives a success response.